freenas/freenas-docs/userguide/support.rst

 to it first.
 Each mailing list is archived, allowing you to browse for information by date, thread name, or author.

-The following mailing lists are available:
+These mailing lists are available:

 * `Freenas-announce
   <http://lists.freenas.org/mailman/listinfo/freenas-announce>`_: